telefonicaid/iotagent-node-lib/doc/installationguide.md

 * **autocast**: When enabled, the IoT Agents will try to cast attribute's values considering the JSON native type (only for NGSIv2).
 * **multiCore**: When enabled, the IoT Agents runs in multi-thread environment to take advantage of multi-core systems.
 It allows two values True or False.
-By default the value is False, which means that the IoTAgent runs in a single thread.
+This attribute is optional with default to false, which means that the IoTAgent runs in a single thread.

 ### Configuration using environment variables
-Some of the configuration parameters can be overriden with environment variables, to ease the use of those parameters with container-based technologies, like Docker, Heroku, etc...
+Some of the configuration parameters can be overridden with environment variables, to ease the use of those parameters with container-based technologies, like Docker, Heroku, etc...